nsimita/DSA/README.md

 17. print mid element of a Singly LinkedList

 18. search pair using linear search

+19. stack : array implementation